-Beaucarnea recurvata Lem. is the correct and accepted name for this AWESOME plant.
-It was first described by (Antoine) Charles Lemaire in Illustration Horticole in 1861.
+Beaucarnea recurvata Lem. is the accepted scientific name for the Ponytail Palm.
+The genus and species were both first named and described as such by (Antoine) Charles Lemaire in Illustration Horticole in 1861.

 Suzanne bought three Ponytail Palms from Lowe’s before she passed away in March 2009.
 Two were similar and one was a dwarf.
 These plants can actually grow to 20′ tall if planted in the ground where they don’t have to be in a pot.
 They are hardy in USDA Zones 9a-11.